top of page

 Children’s Academic Enrichment Program

-Every Saturday – and three times a week during school holidays – over 50 children come together on the community campus for lessons in academics, life skills, peer relationships, group play, and cultural singing and dancing.
-After their lessons, the children enjoy a cup of hot porridge and bread.
+Every Saturday – and three times a week during school holidays – over 50 children come together for lessons in academics, life skills, peer relationships, group play, and cultural singing and dancing.
+After their lessons, the children enjoy a hot breakfast.

 Library